 Businesses want to make their services and products accessible to a large number of people possible.
 To achieve a high level of accessibility, technological capabilities, and bandwidth reliability have stood continuously as a hurdle.
 This scenario is where PWAs come to the fore.
 These are nothing but a website that looks and behaves exactly like mobile apps.

 Companies like Forbes have used PWAs to great success.
 They saw 2x increase in average user session length and 20% more impressions.
-However, to get such exceptional numbers, it is important to focus on UI/UX of the PWAs:
+However, to get such exceptional numbers, it is important to focus on UI/UX of the PWAs to boost user experience:

-Below are some of the tips on designing PWA to get a much better UX.
+Below are some of the tips on designing PWA to get a much better User Experience (UX).